bevyengine/rfcs/rfcs/ui-building-blocks.md

 ## Guide-level explanation

+At heart, user interfaces (UI) in Bevy are "just another part of the game".
+It's built out of the same core primitives that you'll see when building your game logic: entities, components, systems, scenes, events and so on.
+That however doesn't mean it's a complete free-for-all: `bevy_ui` defines several built-in components, systems and design patterns to make working with UI ergonomic, maintainable and interoperable without making it any harder to extend or hook into.

+Commonly, UI is defined by three core components, each controlling a certain type of behavior:

+1. `ScreenSpace`, which dictates that an entity's transform should be drawn relative to the player's screen, rather than the world.
+2. `Layout`, which when present controls exactly how Bevy's built-in layout systems will control the details of its positioning relative to other `Layout` entities.
+3. `Widget`, a general purpose marker component that designates an entity as "part of the UI".

+Each of these can be added separately, although every entity that makes up a classical UI will have all three.
+For example, if you wanted to have a world-space UI as commonly seen in XR applications, you'd remove the `ScreenSpace` marker component while keeping the others.

 User interfaces in Bevy are made out of **widgets**, which are modified by the **styles** that are applied to them, and the aesthetic and functional behavior of is ultimately implemented through **UI systems**.

 A **widget** is a distinct part of the UI that needs its own data: be that its position, local state or any style parameters.